RATE: Causal Explainability of Reward Models with Imperfect Counterfactuals: Rewrite-based Attribute Treatment Estimator (RATE)

 \paragraph{Rewrite Instructions} There is significant flexibility in how to instruct an LLM to rewrite.

-For instance, when rewriting for `helpfulness', we might instruct the LLM to ``Rewrite this response to be more helpful'', or instruct it to ``Rewrite this response to be more helpful, providing additional relevant information or clarification.''
-In this example, the second instruction makes the meaning of `helpful' more precise.
+For instance, when rewriting for ``helpfulness'', we might instruct the LLM to ``Rewrite this response to be more helpful'', or instruct it to ``Rewrite this response to be more helpful, providing additional relevant information or clarification.''
+In this example, the second instruction makes the meaning of ``helpful'' more precise.
 Generally, changing the instruction changes the nature of the rewrites generated, and thus changes the attribute that is being modified.

-This is inevitable.
 Ambiguity in interventions is unavoidable in causal inference \citep{hernan2016does}.
 In our context, there is subjectivity in what helpfulness, complexity, or sentiment actually mean.
-An advantage of the rewrite approach is that it allows us to use natural language to specify, as clearly as possible, what property we are actually trying to modify.
-We can understand whether our instructions are having the intended effect by qualitatively examining the rewritten outputs and checking that they vary the attribute of interest while leaving the rest of the response unchanged.
+An advantage of rewrite instructions is that we can use natural language to specify, as clearly as possible, what property we are trying to modify.
+We can understand whether our instructions are having the intended effect by qualitatively examining the rewritten outputs and checking that they indeed change the \emph{target} attribute.
 In practice, finding effective rewrite instructions requires an iterative cycle of generating rewrites, examining the responses, and adjusting the rewrite prompt to be more clear and specific.

-\paragraph{Imperfect Rewrites} If the rewrites produced perfect counterfactuals, it would then be straightforward to estimate the causal effect of the attributes.
-Namely, we could compare the rewards of the original responses to the rewards of the rewrites.
-However, the rewrites are often imperfect, modifying off-target attributes.
-These off-target modifications may affect the reward, causing the simple comparison to be misleading.
-For example, in \Cref{tab:formatting_v2}, the rewrite changes not only the length of the response, but also removes some HTML tags.
-Changing the off-target attributes can affect the reward, leading to a biased estimate of causal effects.
+\paragraph{Imperfect Rewrites} While qualitative checks help confirm whether the \emph{target} attribute has changed, they are less effective for detecting \emph{off-target} modifications—unintended edits to grammar, tone, or other attributes (see \Cref{tab:rewrites_typos}).

+For example, in \Cref{tab:rewrites} (and \Cref{appendix:rewrite_examples}), sentiment flips successfully, but other properties may also shift.
+This issue can be identified \emph{quantitatively} by comparing reward distributions before and after rewriting (\Cref{fig:kde-sentiment}).
+Ideally, if only sentiment changed during rewriting, a second rewrite reversing the attribute should restore the original distribution.
+Otherwise, the (original, rewrite) pairs are not perfectly counterfactual and cannot directly estimate \Cref{eq:ATE}.

-Mathematically, whenever we rewrite some response $y^{ij}$ (to $W = w$), we introduce some error $\epsilon^{ij}_w$ in the reward because of our inability to perfectly produce the counterfactual $y^{ij}(w)$, which ought to differ from the original response \emph{only} with respect to the target attribute.
-Define this error as:
+Mathematically, rewriting introduces some error $\epsilon^{i}_w$ in the observed reward because we cannot perfectly construct the true counterfactual $y^{i}(w)$, which differs only on the target attribute: